bkoprucu/jekyll4test/_posts/2025-01-05-Microservices-Challenges-1.md

 In the early, monolithic stages of system, sharing reusable code by introducing a library can improve productivity and consistency.

-When applied to a microservices architecture, these libraries tend to become shared tight coupling points between services, compromising team autonomy.
+When applied to a microservices architecture, these libraries tend to become a common coupling points between services, compromising team autonomy.

 {%- include image.html url="/assets/images/posts/2025-01-05-Microservices-Challenges-1/kelly-ziesenis-carter-unsplash-cropped.webp" description="Your library without a clear owner may become a problem" title="Photo by Kelly Ziesenis Carter" -%}

 > Clear ownership of services is crucial when establishing microservices.

 Over time, with multiple teams making changes, ownership of libraries may become ambiguous.
-To avoid disrupting other teams work, developers may avoid modifying existing code, opting only to add new ones, leading to a bloated codebase.
+To avoid disrupting other teams work, developers may choose not to modify existing code, only add new ones, which leads to a bloated codebase.

 On top of that, transient dependencies of libraries may lead to dependency conflicts, getting in the way of upgrades and adoption of different technologies.
-Constantly adding new code but never removing it also retains old transient dependencies grows the problem over time.
+Constantly adding new code, but never removing it accumulates old dependencies, which grows the issue further.

 This can also complicate working with external providers; should they depend on the library, or should the library adapt to their API changes over time?